Artcas2/scratch-minecraft-chat/README.md

 ```

 ## Usage
-On your Minecraft (Spigot, Paper, etc.) server, download and install the [RaspberryJuice](https://www.spigotmc.org/resources/raspberryjuice.22724/) plugin.
+On your Minecraft (Spigot, Paper, etc.) server, download and install the [mcpq-plugin](https://github.com/mcpq/mcpq-plugin/releases/latest) (.jar) plugin.
 Start your server, run the Python script, and you're good to go!